WWE 2K19: Release

 On June 15, 2018, 2K announced WWE 2K19.
-On June 18, 2018, 2K held a press conference, with "The Phenomenal" AJ Styles being announced as the official cover star for the video game; as well as the announcement of the "WWE 2K19 Million Dollar Challenge", in which players must beat the million dollar tower (by beating 15 opponents in a Gauntlet match at WrestleMania 34 under 5 different stipulations, Normal (Standard, Pin Only, and Submission Only), Steel Cage, and Hell in a Cell, based on real matches from his career, as well as fictional matches, along with a gold variation of himself, with an overall rating of 100, inside Hell in a Cell at the end, with damage carrying over between matches, on Legend difficulty) in the new towers mode and submit a promotional video, after which four semifinalists will be selected.
-The semifinalists will compete in a tournament to determine who will face Styles for the million dollar prize.
+On June 18, 2018, 2K held a press conference, with AJ Styles being announced as the official cover star for the video game; as well as the announcement of the "WWE 2K19 Million Dollar Challenge", in which players must beat the Million Dollar Tower (which is a Gauntlet Tower, where the goal is to beat 15 opponents as himself in a gauntlet match at the WrestleMania 34 arena under 6 different match types, Standard, Pin Only, Submission Only, Standard Steel Cage, Submission Only Steel Cage and Hell in a Cell, based on real matches from his career, as well as fictional matches, along with a gold variation of himself, with an overall rating of 100, inside Hell in a Cell with a 15 minute time limit at the end, with damage carrying over between matches, a 10 minute time limit on each match, besides the final match, and no escapes as the stipulation for the Standard Steel Cage match against Finn Bálor and the Submission Only Steel Cage match against Samoa Joe on Legend difficulty) in the new towers mode and submit a promotional video, after which four semifinalists will be selected.
+The semifinalists will compete in a tournament to determine who will face Styles for the million dollar prize right before NXT TakeOver: New York.